My Top Three Strength Exercises (In No Particular Order)

 – Easy to regress/progress based on training experience, injury history and goals

 – Hits every major muscle group at once

-Although this may come as a surprise to some people (or maybe not, considering my article from last week), choosing the front squat over its back-loaded counterpart is an easy decision.
+Although this may come as a surprise to some people, choosing the front squat over its back-loaded counterpart is an easy decision.
 Here’s why:

 The anterior load of the front-squat and its variations allows most people to squat with full range of motion.

 The upright posture also makes this a more lower-back friendly squat, while still enabling you to smash your quads to oblivion in the process.
 As a bonus, you also get to work on your anterior core and upper back strength.
 Need I say more?

 Don’t get me wrong, I love back squats as much as anyone else and their grandma.
 But if I can still get a desired training effect without having to beat up my shoulders, elbows and wrists in the process… I’ll take it.

 You can read more about front squats in this neat little post.